Aedrus/cicero-online-writer/readme.md

   - [X] User Account Deletion routing handlers.
 - [X] Implement user authentication middleware via web tokens.
 - [ ] Implement user access and request authentication using JWT and cookies.
+- [ ] Implement data storage and cross-session access for user documents.
 - [ ] Create a secure API for handling the request of sensitive information for use on server.
 - [ ] Define a potential theshold for data or artificial limit to take into account database storage limitations.
 ### Frontend (React)